lmnaslimited/wedha/lms/test-automation/02-chapter2/lesson 1.md

 ## Lesson Structure

 ### Lesson 1 : Assertion in Cypress
-We are going to explore Cypress, a powerful tool for automated testing.
-We will cover what Cypress is, delve into its key features.
+We are going to explore assertions in Cypress, which verify that elements and values in your application meet expected conditions.

 ### Lesson 2 : Cypress Installation Setup